Corporal Stephen John Simco

 Aunt Jennie is the Sister of John and Frank Gabersek

 I am related to Steve on my mothers side and my fathers side.
-Huh?
+Imagine that!!

 Squadron Insignia of the 422nd Night Fighter Group and the 9th Air Force